phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ## Peavy RATC Control Protocol

-This module is for control of NION DSPs.
+This module is for control of Peavy NION DSPs.
 The RATC v1, v2, and v2 RAW modes are supported.
 All testing performed against Nion's running firmware 2.0.
+The selected protocol must match what your DSP is configured to use.
+RATC v2 is a more powerful protocol offering relative (incremental) changes, multiple change groups, and a keep alive.
+It should be used preferentially unless RATC v1 is required for compatibility reasons.

 This module may also work with older Media Matrix units in RATCv1 mode, but this is untested.